JochenFM/art_prints_ms4/testing.md

 - Performance of the product_detail page was hampered by the fact that "image elements do not have explicit width and height" which definitely needs to be addressed at a later stage by following these [web.dev ideas](https://web.dev/optimize-cls/?utm_source=lighthouse&utm_medium=devtools#images-without-dimensions).

+Performance on the Cart page is currently at 83% due to "render-blocking resources" and, again, unappropriately sized images.

+Blog pages are simple enough and scored between 90% and 97% in all Lighhhouse criteria.